fortra/impacket/README.md

 Impacket is a collection of Python classes for working with network protocols.
-Impacket is focused on providing low-level programmatic access to the packets and for some protocols (for instance NMB, SMB1-3 and MS-DCERPC) the protocol implementation itself.
+Impacket is focused on providing low-level programmatic access to the packets and for some protocols (e.g.
+SMB1-3 and MSRPC) the protocol implementation itself.
 Packets can be constructed from scratch, as well as parsed from raw data, and the object oriented API makes it simple to work with deep hierarchies of protocols.
 The library provides a set of tools